nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 ## 1 Building an Article Database

+## An Application of Text Mining in Economic Research

-Finally, if you are curious about how can text mining be used in Economic Research, take a look at the application in the repository.
+Finally, if you are curious about how can **this algorithm** be used in Economic Research, take a look at the application in the repository.

 Enjoy!